danielhessell/vehicles-node-api/README.md

 ### :heavy_check_mark: How to run tests

-This project has unit and integration testing.
+This project has unit testing.
 Run `npm test`.

 ## :tada: How to contribute to the project